seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 **IACHIMO**
 I dare thereupon pawn the moiety of my estate to
-your ring; which, in my opinion, o’ervalues it
+your ring; which, in my opinion, o'ervalues it
 something: but I make my wager rather against your
 confidence than her reputation: and, to bar your
 offence herein too, I durst attempt it against any